Blog — holidays

 Haunting Commercial Illustration

-September brought chaos to many with a barrage of hurricanes.
+September 2017 brought chaos to many with a barrage of hurricanes.
 I, for one, cooked off a tuna can stove for a week.
 During this uproar, we quietly lost legendary monster artist Basil Gogos.
 Halloween is my favorite holiday, and to celebrate I decided to write a blog in tribute to this great creative soul.
 If you were a child of the '60s and '70s, chances are you devoured the magazine “Monsters of Filmland”.
 It was here that many fell in love with the vibrant and stylish work of Gogos.
-Not only do I love the spooky nature of his work,...
+Not only do I love the spooky nature of his...

 Read more →